blukatdevelopment/UnchainedWorldsOld/keeper_info/monsters/fiend.md

 ## Devils
 Devils are a lawful evil fiend drawn to the infernal planes by contract.
 The infernal sections of the 9 Hells are very orderly, albeit with a constant war waged between devils and demons.
 Devil law is contractual, and self-enforcing via magic, so devils are perfectfully lawful in that regard.

+## Prattler
+A soul caught by an infernal "prattle clause" in a devil's contract.
+Though they need neither sleep, drink, nor food, the second they stop talking for 6 seconds, their soul will be consumed.
+A common part of the "prattcle clause" allows a prattler to swap places with the soul of another creature it kills.

+`Prattler, XP: 50, HP: 15(3d12), AC: 12, [10, 10, 10, 10, 10, 10], Life Drain: +4 1d6+2 necrotic`
+- Vulnerabilities: radiant, Immunities: non-magical physical damage, necrotic

 ### Vice
 This soul rests on the razor's edge between the abyssal and infernal planes, but ultimately is created as a devil by accepting an infernal pact.
 A vice is the lawful embodiment of a particular deadly sin, and embraces that sin in an intentional fashion.
 `Vice, XP: 25, Size: medium, HP: 18(3d6), AC: 11, [11, 11, 11, 11, 11, 11], Bite +1 1d4 piercing`